 The spouse entry can be a great help to narrow down marriage records.
 Parents can also be useful here, although mothers may not be recorded.

 Adding children is useful to narrow down census records.
 My own research deals with Irish families where cousins gave their many children similar names in similar order.
 So when one Gorman family had John, Mary, Patrick and Joseph in 1901, while the other only had a John, Mary and Patrick: I rely on the presence of Joseph to nudge the right census record up the results page.

 Again, be very wary of adding additional (narrower) filters to these options.
 If you specify a parent or spouse as an exact match, then records who do not have these details will not be returned.

 Strategies for Advanced Search

 Your starting point is usually a First and Last Name with a guess at a birth year.

 If you know the marriage and death details, then do enter them.
 That shuffles the more relevant marriage and death records up the list.
 But leave them at the default level of no filter.

 When you’re still getting an overview of what’s out there – don’t add filters on the marriage or death events.
 Instead, use the categories on the left-hand side to focus down to specific types of records.

 Which brings us to Category Search.

 In the next chapter, we’ll continue with an in-depth look at searching.
-Specifically, we’ll be addressing Category Search.
+Specifically, we’ll be addressing Ancestry Filter by Category Search.